guanyilun/galilei/README.md

 `galilei` is a software package that makes emulating a function easier.
 The motivation of emulating a function is that sometimes computing a function could be a time consuming task, so one may need to find fast approximations of a function that's better than basic interpolation techniques.
 It builds on the ideas of
 [cosmopower](https://github.com/alessiospuriomancini/cosmopower) and [axionEmu](https://github.com/keirkwame/axionEmu), with an aim to be as generic and flexible as possible on the emulating target.
 As such, `galilei` can take any generic parametrized function that returns an array without a need to know its implementation detail.

+## Features
+- Flexible: Able to emulate generic numerical functions that takes float parameters and produces a float array.
+- Easy to use: just add a decorator `@emulate` and use your emulated function as a drop-in replacement of your existing function
+- Allow arbitrary transformation of function output before training through the use of `Preconditioner`.
+- Support multiple backends: `torch`, `sklearn`, `GPy` (for Gaussian Process Regression)

 ## Installation
 ```
 pip install galilei